gjbex/Best-practices-for-scientific-computing/docs/testing/unit_testing.md

-Another important aspect to test for is whether a function throws an exception or generates an error when it is supposed to, since this is the function's declared behaviour.
+Another important aspect to test for is whether a function throws an exception or generates an error when it is supposed to, since this is the function's declared behavior.
 For the factorial example, we should verify that an error occurs when you pass to it a strictly negative argument value.

-Apart from providing some confidence that changes don't break our software, writing tests alongside code will actually prevent bugs, since you should really think about the behaviour of your code when writing tests.
+Apart from providing some confidence that changes don't break our software, writing tests alongside code will actually prevent bugs, since you should really think about the behavior of your code when writing tests.
 It is quite probable that while doing so, you will catch bugs without even executing the unit tests.

 This idea is taken to the extreme in Test Driven Development (TDD).
 A